 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using this medication and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Use this medication during your treatment maintenance period as directed by your doctor, usually once daily.
+Use this medication as directed by your doctor, usually once daily.
 Drink some water to moisten your mouth before use.
 This helps the film dissolve.
-Open the foil packet with dry hands immediately before use and place the medication film under your tongue.
-Keep the film under the tongue until it dissolves completely.
-Do not talk, swallow, chew, or move the film after placing under the tongue.
-It will not work as well.
+With dry hands, open the foil packet just before use and place the medication film under your tongue.
+Keep the film in place until it completely dissolves.
+Do not talk, swallow, chew, or move the film after placing it under your tongue, or it will not work as well.

-Buprenorphine alone is usually used for the first 2 days after you have stopped all other narcotics.
+Buprenorphine alone may be used instead of this medication for the first 2 days after you have stopped all other narcotics.
 It is usually given in your doctor's office.
 Your doctor will then switch you to this combination buprenorphine/naloxone medication for maintenance treatment.

 The dosage is based on your medical condition and response to treatment.
 Your doctor will adjust the dose until there are no symptoms of withdrawal.
 Do not switch between sublingual tablets and film, because you may need a different dose if you switch.
-Do not increase your dose, use the medication more frequently, or use it for a longer time than prescribed.
-Properly stop the medication when so directed.
+Do not increase your dose or use this drug more often or for longer than prescribed.
+Properly stop the medication when directed.

 Do not inject ("shoot up") buprenorphine/naloxone.
 Injecting it is dangerous, and will likely cause severe withdrawal symptoms due to the naloxone in this medication, especially if you have been using narcotics such as heroin, morphine or methadone.